alexan1/alexan1.github.io/_posts/2019-6-15-blog hosting.md

 And of course it's true for blogs.
 One way for this - use [Github Pages As Blogging Platform](https://medium.com/@tordable/github-pages-as-blogging-platform-320524b1fffa).

 You can use [Jekyll](https://help.github.com/en/articles/about-github-pages-and-jekyll) as content generator.
+You need [to install Jekyll](https://jekyllrb.com/docs/), generate content locally and then push to GitHub Pages.